Frostagon/.github/profile/README.md

-# 🍳 Please Give us a moment to cook up some yummy products
+# 🍳 Please give us a moment to cook up some yummy products